Compulab-Tensor-PC/TEL-GPIO/README.md

 ## About This Document

-This document is a reference document and usage instructions for FT.S-GPIO tell intended for Compulab Tensor line of add on boards.
+This document provides reference information and usage instructions for the FT.S-GPIO tool intended for the Compulab Tensor line of add-on boards.

 ## Product Description

-Based on the ARM Cortex M0 CPU, Emulates COM port on USB and enables the user to control connected GPIO’s.
+Based on the ARM Cortex M0 CPU, the device emulates a USB COM port and enables users to control connected GPIOs.

 ## Overview
 ## Prerequisites